radiantearth/stac-spec/item-spec/item-spec.md

 In general, STAC versions can be mixed, but please keep the [recommended best practices](../best-practices.md#mixing-stac-versions) in mind.

+#### stac_extensions

+A list of extensions the Item implements.
+This list must only contain extensions that extend the Item itself, see the the 'Scope' column in the list of extensions.
+The list contains URLs to the JSON Schema files it can be validated against.
+If an extension such as the `tiled-assets` extension has influence on multiple parts of the whole catalog structure, it must be listed in all affected parts (e.g. Catalog, Collection and Item for the `tiled-assets` extension).

 #### id

 It is important that an Item identifier is unique within a Collection, and that the